andreasprlic/uniprot-or-mapping/README.md

 ## Default: Load all of SWISSPROT

 The default functionality provided here is to load all SWISSPROT entries into the database (see the ``LoadMissing.java`` class).
-Currently these are about 550k UniProt entries.
-This process takes about 8 hours on a typical database server.
+Currently these includes about 550k UniProt entries.
+The process to load all these files takes about 8 hours on a typical database server.